-1.2 These GTS solely target entrepreneurs and are thus solely applicaple to entrepreneurs.
+1.2 These GTC solely target entrepreneurs and are thus solely applicable to entrepreneurs.
 Entrepreneurs are any natural or legal entity or judicable partnership that acts within the scope of its commercial or self-employed work when entering into a legal agreement.

 2. Contractual relationships and contents

-2.2 The services owed by SCHOESSLERS are hereinafter also uniformly referred to as the “subject of performance“.
-SCHOESSLERS does not guarantee any commercial success.
+2.2 The services owed by schoesslers are hereinafter jointly referred to as “subject of performance”. schoesslers does not guarantee any specific economic success.

-2.3 SCHOESSLERS is entitled, at its own discretion, to perform the services itself, to use competent third parties as proxies for the performance of services under the contract, and/or to substitute such services (hereinafter “external services“).
+2.3 schoesslers is entitled, after prior deliberations with the CUSTOMER, to perform the services itself, to use competent third parties as proxies for the performance of services under the contract, and/or to substitute such services (hereinafter “external services”).

 2.4 The contractual agreements between the parties correlate as follows: